hudmarc/FFO-FishNet-Floating-Origin/README.md

 I have observed all of the below working correctly when running other networked tests, but have not written automated tests specifically for these network faliure cases.
 They are low priority since no bugs have been observered.

-🔲 Test client FOClients only, no server FOClient
+🔲 Test client FOViews only, no server FOView

 🔲 Test client joining then leaving then rejoining